 The city of Arequipa provides an array of fantastic dining options to fit any budget.
-In our list of top 10 Arequipa restaurants below, a main course ranges from $10-$30 per person.
-Although it is difficult to select just a few, we recommend the following restaurants based on their long standing reputations, use of high quality ingredients, and the general dining experience they offer.
+In our list of top 10 Arequipa restaurants below, the main course ranges from $10-$30 per person.
+Although it is difficult to select just a few, we recommend the following restaurants based on their long-standing reputations, the use of high-quality ingredients, and the general dining experience they offer.

 In a country widely lauded for its culinary diversity, the city of Arequipa stands out for its special offer of regional food specialties.
 Arequipeñan dishes are generally characterized by flavors that are rich, complex, and unmistakable.
 Arequipa is most famous for its picanterías, local eateries that serve traditional cuisine.
 The name derives from the word picante, meaning spicy, another key characteristic of local cuisine.